Alameda County 4-H Skit Night

 - Each actor/team will be given props from which they will create an impromptu skit.

 Tips to Organize Your Skit

-Script Writing Committee: It may be better to work in small groups to write and revise scripts.
-Even with a small group, it may be hard to get all of the members together so don’t forget technology, conference calls, Skype or other video calling software, and email.
-Since skit night is in March this year you should get a group together to write the script ASAP so that your members can get started practicing.
-Make sure that the script does not take up the whole allotted twelve minutes.
-The twelve minutes includes not only performance time, but time to set-up and take-down.
+- Script Writing Committee: It may be better to work in small groups to write and revise scripts.
+Even with a small group, it may be hard to get all of the members together, so don’t forget technology, conference calls, Skype or other video calling software, and email.
+Make sure that the script does not take up the entire allotted twelve minutes.
+The twelve minutes includes not only performance time, but also time to set-up and take-down.
 Allow between two and three minutes total for your group to get on and off the stage, leaving about nine to ten minutes maximum to perform the skit.
 If the skit goes overtime, four points will be deducted from your total.

-Performing Committee: Directing and performing is the sole responsibility of the youth members.
+- Performing Committee: Directing and performing is the sole responsibility of the youth members.
 Don’t forget rule number 1: Have Fun!
-Skit is a great experience for all involved.
+Skits are a great experience for all involved.
 All of your practices will not be perfect.
 You may have absent members, rowdy kids or lines not learned.
-All of these things will be challenges, but don’t be discouraged, simply use your skills to resolve any problem.
-Let your challenges make the Best Better.
+All of these things will be challenges, but don’t be discouraged; simply use your skills to resolve any problem.
+Let your challenges Make the Best Better.

-Commercial Committee: There is a 30 to 90 second time limit on commercials.
+- Short Skit Committee: There is a 30- to 90-second time limit on commercials.
 If you go over 90 seconds, 2 points will be deducted from your final score.
-Commercials will be performed in front of the curtain between skits.
-There will be no backdrops used and no prop can be bigger than a two foot by two foot cube or a folding chair.
-The commercial needs to advertise 4-H.
+Short skits will be performed in front of the curtain between skits.
+There will be no backdrops used and props are limited to the number an actor can carry in one trip.